Crufixs/Email-Application/README.md

-# LOPHILS INC - IT (OJT) - Frontend Developer Exam
+# Email React Application

-I converted the layout into a working web page using React.
-Additionally, I used the bootstrap framework to aid with the layouting and used json-server to store the array of email objects.
+This repository is a single page web-application of a list of emails and is a demonstration of my knowledge in ReactJs.
+It shows you a list of emails just like how you would see it through Gmail.
+I used the bootstrap framework to aid with the layouting and used json-server to store the array of email objects.
 Please excuse some of the content of the email objects, I used my creativity to fill up the dummy records with random information.
-I also only created 10 unique email information for the array and I copy pasted it 10 times in order to reach 100 dummy information.
+I also only created 10 unique email information for the array and I copy pasted it 10 times.

+## Functionality
+- You can delete emails by checking the checkbox button of the emails you are going to delete and then clicking the delete button

 The following pictures are demonstrate the what the website looks like when launched:

 <img src="readme_pics/lophils1.png" width="600" title="Closed email">
 <img src="readme_pics/lophils2.png" width="600" title="Opened email">